disconnectme/disconnect-tracking-protection/descriptions.md

 [Go back to top](#tracker-descriptions)

 ## Bouncex
-This service has been classified as `Email`, `Advertising` and `FingerprintingInvasive` for the following reasons:
+This service has been classified as `Advertising`, `EmailStrict` and `FingerprintingInvasive` for the following reasons:
 ### Policy Review
 Bouncex's privacy policy States: